ThomasDeutsch/flowcards/README.md

 a user needs to take, to reach a goal.<br/>
 A system is not (only) defined by the reactivity of each component,<br/>
 but by the scenarios / flows you have enabled.<br/>
-This is what flowcards is all about: using scenarios to enable modular behaviour.

 ## Packages